Analysing and visualising bike-sharing demand with outliers: Conclusion

 Our analysis of weather patterns showed that outliers are more likely to occur when the weather conditions are more extreme.
 Both temperature and precipitation were found to have an impact on demand - with excessively high precipitation or very low temperatures causing negative demand outliers, and high temperatures causing positive demand outliers.

 Further research is needed to evaluate the effects that identifying and correcting for outliers may have on revenue and planning in the bike-sharing domain.
-The method outlined in this paper could be used to generate an outlier \textit{alert}, to notify Capital Bikeshare when the rebalancing policy for a given day is non-optimal.
-Further analysis of how these alerts could be deployed in an automated system, and how they may affect the complexity of the routing problem, is needed.
+This could include considering the impact of forecast accuracy on re-allocation and revenue, and the cost-benefit relationship that may result from making a change to the forecast to account for outlier demand.
+The method outlined in this paper could be used to generate an outlier \emph{alert}, to notify Capital Bikeshare when the rebalancing policy for a given day is non-optimal.
+Online detection of outlier demand would allow re-allocation of bikes during the day and, as such, further analysis of how these alerts could be deployed in an automated system, and how they may affect the complexity of the routing problem, is needed.